joefrance/twiggy/prototype/README.md

 An example is a graphql-generator.
 Starting with its output, it would generate schema.js and/or resolvers.js depending on "switches".
 Its input would some JSON-based model that drove the output.

 Another example is a react-component-generator.
 As its output it generates React component(s).
-Changed to a file-generator it would save to local disk.
+Chained or piped to a file-generator it would save to local disk.
 Perhaps as an alternative in a dynamic CMS-type system the react-component output could be piped to a html-generator that would go over and http-generator directly to a browser.

 # Thoughs on chaining/piping generators like unix command pipes
 Considering unix pipes with stdin, stdout, etc...